6 Things I Learned In 2016

 Some would say that I'm a creature of habit.
 However, I think that having consistency with your investment routine creates a culture of success.
 It allows you to continually act on what works and avoid straying from a pre-designed plan of attack.

-One of my habits is to write an annual review of the lessons I learned over the preceding twelve months.
+One of my habits is to write an annual review of the lessons I learned over the preceding 12 months.
 The purpose is to impart both successes and missteps in a way that bolsters your own investment endeavors.
 Many of these lessons are ones that I continue to re-learn or emphasize every single week.

 If you are a glutton for punishment, you can read my previous three years of reflections here: 2013, 2014, 2015.

-- How we start ≠ how we finish.
+1. How we start ≠ how we finish

 If you remember way back in February, the headlines were all about how this was the worst start to the year in the history of the stock market.
 Through last week, the SPDR S&P 500 ETF (NYSEARCA:SPY) is +13% year-to-date and up over 22% since the February lows.
-Just because the market starts out in a bad place, doesn't mean it's going to end up in one.
+Just because the market starts out in a bad place doesn't mean it's going to end up in one.

 The same philosophy should also be adopted for each investor as well.
 If you got off to a bad start this year or were caught wrong-footed at some point along the way, what did you do to adapt?